Pelagia of Tarsus: Legend

-According to tradition, Diocletian's son, the heir to the throne, fell in love with her and wanted to marry Pelagia.
+According to legend, Diocletian's son, the heir to the throne, fell in love with her and wanted to marry Pelagia.
 She replied that she could not, because she had sworn to preserve her virginity and was wedded to Christ.
 In his sorrow, Diocletian's son committed suicide.
 Pelagia was sent to Rome by her pagan mother, where Diocletian asked her to become his wife.
 She refused, calling the emperor insane.
 She was then burnt to death, and her flesh melted and smells of myrrh pervaded throughout Rome.
 By some versions, she was burned within a brazen bull.
 The story concludes by relating that the pagans sent four lions to surround her bones, but instead they protected her bones from vultures and crows until a Christian bishop could recover them.

 History

 There is little historical base to the story, as Diocletian had a daughter Valeria but no sons—a fact of considerable importance to the history of his reign.
-However, he did carry out the last intensive persecution of Christians in Roman history, many of whose victims were indeed burned alive.
-Thus, Pelagia might have been an actual martyr of that time, even if under different circumstances than those recounted in the later story.
-More probably, commemorations of the historical martyr Pelagia at Tarsus were probably embellished and given a local setting at some point.
+Probably, commemorations of the historical martyr Pelagia at Tarsus were probably embellished and given a local setting at some point.

 Constantine the Great built a church on the reputed site of her remains.